Last updated:

 Who needs to attend to register a birth

-- For couples married at the time of child’s birth, only one parent should attend
+- For couples married at the time of child’s birth, only one parent needs to attend

 - For unmarried couples the mother must attend.
 If the mother wants the father's details to be recorded both parents must attend